How to get your first credit card

 Does getting denied for a credit card hurt your credit scores?

 Getting denied for a credit card doesn’t necessarily impact your credit scores.
-But applying for a credit card—whether it results in denial or approval—may involve a hard inquiry.
-And that can negatively impact your credit scores.
+But applying for a credit card—whether it results in denial or approval—typically involves a hard inquiry.
+And that can temporarily impact your credit scores.

 How long does it take to build credit?

-For many, getting a first credit card can make it easier to shop and build credit for their long-term financial well-being.
-Not sure what to get?
-It can help to compare credit cards before applying.
+Getting a first credit card can make it easier to shop and build credit for long-term financial well-being.

-Once you’re ready to get your first credit card, you can find out whether you’re pre-approved for some Capital One credit cards before you submit an application.
+If you’re ready to get your first credit card, you can find out whether you’re pre-approved for Capital One credit cards before you submit an application.
 It’s quick, only requires some basic info and won’t affect your credit scores.

 Explore more from Capital One